Log in

 And they matched a certain amount of money I put into the retirement account.

-I'd start putting money into it right away (even while I was paying off my credit cards).
+I'd start putting money into that account right away (even while I was paying off my credit cards).

 According to Fidelity Investments, most companies offering a retirement account match up to 5% of your annual income on average in your retirement account.